justeat/JustEat.RecruitmentTest/Tech.Associate.Engineer.md

 #### Expectations

 - Please do not spend too much time on UI design.
-We would happily recieve a test which simply outputs a text-based list or restaurant names and ratings to a browser.
+We would happily recieve a test which simply outputs a text-based list or restaurant names and ratings in a browser.
 - We do not require extensive user input and error handling.
-Just ensure your solution doesn't fall over if a customer were to type an invalid postcode in.
+Just ensure your solution doesn't fall over if a customer were to type in an empty postcode.
-- A javascript and HTML file which we can run in our prefered web browser is an acceptable solution.
+- A JavaScript  and HTML file which we can run in your preferred web browser is an acceptable solution.

 ## Technical Questions

-Please answer the following questions and include them in a file uploaded with your technical test
+Please answer the following questions and include them in the Markdown file uploaded with your technical test

 1. How long did you spend on the technical test?
 2. What would you add to your solution if you had more time?